 I am not condoning the use of alcohol.
 If serving to pregnant women or children, please pretreat the sherry.

-Also keep in mind that you are only using 2 tablespoons for the whole batch of Sherry Green Beans.
+Also keep in mind that you are only using 2 tablespoons for the whole batch of green beans.
 Each person will only get a trace amount of alcohol.

 Use sherry in these ways to elevate any dish or recipe: